 Warning: The pressure in the inflatable seal must be completely relieved to prevent any damage to the seal.

-- 10. To unlock the pins, use the following method: - b) Identify the proper pneumatic valve controlling the locking pins of the problem slide-out.
+- To unlock the pins, use the following method: - a) Identify the proper pneumatic valve controlling the unlocking of the pins of the slide-out to be extent.